mdda/mdda.github.io/_posts/AI/2022-09-14-running-minerl-within-a-container.md

 * The `minerl` environment and OpenAI `VPT` models are tricky to set up
   + The containerised version has all the correct versions and paths set up in 1 command
   + This is particularly helpful for Windows users, who seem to experience most pain
-* Submissions to the competition require a container version
+* Submission to the competition requires a container version
   + Developing in the right environment ensures that this is practically seamless
 * Getting familiar with containers is a useful side-effect